webqit/webflo/README.md

 As covered just above, routes that are intended to be accessed as a web page are expected to *first* be accessible as a JSON endpoint (returning an object).
 On the server, rendering happens *after* data is obtained from the workflow, but only when the browser explicitly asks for a `text/html` response!
 On the client, rendering happens *after* data is obtained from the workflow on each navigation event, but right into the same loaded document in the browser.
 In both cases, the concept of *templating* with HTML documents makes it possible to get pages to be as unique, or as generic, as needed on each navigation.

-Every rendering and templating concept in Webflo is DOM-based - both with Client-Side Rendering and Server-Side Rendering (going by the default Webflo-native rendering).
+Every rendering and templating concept in Webflo is DOM-based.
 On the server, Webflo makes this so by making a DOM instance off of your `index.html` file - using the [OOHTML SSR](https://github.com/webqit/oohtml-ssr) library.
 So, we get the same familiar `document` object and DOM elements everywhere!
 Webflo simply makes sure that the data obtained on each navigation is available as part of the `document` object - exposed at `document.state.page`.

 You can access the `document` object (and its `document.state.page` property) both from a custom `render` callback and from a script that you can directly embed on the page.
 + **Case 1: From within a `render` callback**.
 If you defined a custom `render` callback on your route, you could call the `next()` function to advance the *render workflow* into Webflo's default rendering mode.
 A `window` instance is returned containing the implied document.